ariorostami/GitHub-AutoCommenter/README.md

   c) Then how long you would like to wait to make your comment

 5) Profit!
 The script will activate. **Though, be warned that if your power settings are not properly configured to keep the computer on, the program may fail.**
 To prevent this, navigate to `power and sleep settings` in settings and set `sleep` to `never`.
 Ideally, your screen will go to sleep quickly to save energy while the computer stays on until you come back to it later.
-This functionality may be bypassed in later versions of the script, but as of right now, your machine must be running.
+This may be bypassed in later versions of the script, but as of right now, your machine must be running.
 ![Settings picture](https://i.imgur.com/dDv7sfx.png)